-The focus of this paper is solely on discriminative analysis of the local features inference.
-For better understanding of the problem being solved in this paper, the discussions are started with and example.
-Figure 1 helps with looking at the local features from a computer's point of view.
-Here the task is to determine to which object category the red patch belongs to.
-This figure shows how the joint information around a patch can be used for extracting information regarding different hypothesises from the image data.
-This extraction can be misleading at some points but can lead to an accurate solution in the long run.
-The method introduced in this paper takes a similar approach to this example to analyze the feature level likelihoods in support of different hypothesises.
-Since such analysis can benefit many different methods, the analysis is kept at the local feature inference.
-Here the assumption is that a set of features are extracted from the image and a relation is known between them that can be captured by a graph.
-For example the features can come from several patches within the image and their spatial relation can be presented as a graph.
+The method in this paper uses the assumption that a set of features are extracted from the image and a relation is known between them that can be captured by a graph.
+For example the features can come from several patches in the image and their spatial relation can be presented as a graph.
 These features can be extracted using any feature extraction method.
-The basic idea behind this paper is to use the features and their relations to introduce a new set of dynamic and changeable intermediate features in terms of latent variables.
-These intermediate features will be referred as cloud features.
+The basic idea behind this paper is to use local features and their relations to introduce a new set of dynamic and changeable intermediate semi-global features in terms of latent variables.
+These intermediate features will be referred as feature clouds.
 The latent variables enable the feature to change its representation in different scenarios and their value is determined by an optimization procedure to make it more discriminative for learning algorithms.
-This dynamic property of cloud features provides a good ground for introducing more discriminative features than the ones previously extracted from the image.
+This dynamic property of feature cloud provides a good ground for introducing more discriminative features than the ones previously extracted from the image.
+The performance of these features is analyzed in two different experiments on MSRC v1 and v2 [17] datasets.
+The first experiment deals with discriminative analysis of feature clouds and their inference at the feature level.
+These analysis show how more complex feature have an easier time locally identifying object regions in comparison more simple features.
+In the second experiment the features are employed in bag-of-visual-words model and it is shown that they have a better performance than the existing methods.